addok/addok/docs/config.md

 ## Registering your custom config file

-An Addok config file is simply a python file that define some keys.
+An Addok config file is simply a Python file that define some keys.
 The default location is `/etc/addok/addok.conf`.
 But it can be anywhere else in your system, and you need to define an environment variable that points to it if you want a special location: